 The next box is named Child Node Generation, and is the most important.
 Here you specify which objects in this node should be summarised.
 This can either be other BI nodes — for which you would choose a different BI rule — or be monitoring objects, i.e., hosts or services.

-For the first example select the second variant and create
+For the first example select the second variant (State of a host) and create

 two objects as children — namely the two hosts